xonde/DevOps-Course-Workshop-Module-12-Learners/OnPremMigration/instructions.md

 </details>

+For this firewall rule to be accepted, we'll also need to enable public network access; change the value of the `PublicNetworkAccess` parameter in `parameters.json` to "Enabled" to ensure this firewall rule can be applied.

 ### Step 6: Output connection details

 Once we have created the database we need to know how to connect to it.